Atheist Life Hacks: How To Lunch With Old Mormons

 The event was about 10 tables with 4 people each.
 Looking around, I had started to recognize faces.
 Faces I’d become familiar with as members of his church.
 My heart started to race as I wondered if this was it; if they’d finally decided to take me as their blood sacrifice to Joseph Smith.

-In the wise words of one frosted, albino thug:
+In the wise words of one frosted, milky rapper:

 palms are sweaty, knees weak, arms are heavy

+But there was no mom's spaghetti.
 I couldn’t help but wonder what was going on.
 My boss knew I was an atheist.
-I told him in my interview to get the job.
+I told him in my interview for the job the first time I met him.
 Why was I the only atheist in a room of old Mormon men?
 Was he going to try and sell me off as one of these old farts’ sister wives?
-Was I being promoted to director of pot hole repairs in Bountiful, BC?
+Was I being promoted to director of pothole repairs in Bountiful, BC?

 I corrected him right there at the table.

 “No, that’s Jane Doe.
 I’m an atheist.”
-(Names have been changed to protect the innocent.
-The Seventh Day Adventist remains, to this day, one of the coolest people I’ve ever known.)
+(Names have been changed to protect the innocent.)

 A swirling vortex of silence encapsulated my body right then, as I felt 40 pairs of blue eyes try to kill me with thoughts.